openaire/openaire-catalogue-docs/docs/downloads/alternative-model/extended-research-product.md

 _Type: [Project](project.md)  &bull; Cardinality: MANY_

-List of projects (i.e. grants) that (co-)funded the production of the research results.
+List of projects (i.e. grants) that (co-)funded the production of the research products.

 ```json